-Offered by the USC Spatial Sciences Institute in coordination with the top-ranked European and Asian universities in geodesign, Global Geodesign majors receive an unparalleled multi-cultural experience of learning and training with international faculty, peers, and industry leaders in three geopolitically important areas of the world.
+In a program uniquely offered by the USC Spatial Sciences Institute Global Geodesign majors receive an unparalleled multi-cultural experience of learning and training with faculty, peers and industry leaders with expertise and backgrounds in geopolitically important areas of the world.

-Then in a distinctive aspect of this degree program, students from all three universities come together three times as exchange students: in two summer intensive geodesign studios in Amsterdam and Beijing, and in the fall semester of a USC Global Geodesign student’s fourth year.
-During the summer studios conducted in English, all students work together on real-life and real-time consulting projects addressing complex societal challenges that span the built and/or natural environments, and all take classes together during the fourth year fall semester.
+In a distinctive aspect of this degree program, USC Global Geodesign students will participate in two summer geodesign studio courses in international locations in SSCI 350: International Geodesign.
+During the summer studios conducted in English, you will work on real-life and real-time consulting projects addressing complex societal challenges experienced in the built environment.

 The B.S. in Global Geodesign is a highly structured academic program that requires 135 units.
 It satisfies the requirements of USC general education, writing, and diversity and USC Dornsife majors.